Part 1 – Model Construction

 The levels and the dates are up for debate, but the subsystem is behaving as intended.

 How Can the Christian Church Compete?

-The key for the church is the person-to-person conversion loop Rc1, figure 1; the word of mouth mechanism that is natural to Church, but absent in non-religious ideologies with its relative lack of regular grass-roots participation .
+The key for the church is the person-to-person conversion loop Rc1, figure 1; the word-of-mouth mechanism that is natural to the Church, but absent in non-religious ideologies with its relative lack of regular grass-roots participation .
 Church has declined because this loop has become weak through institutionalism, lack of belief, and lack of seeking the Holy Spirit.
 But the model in figure 1 represents only the average for the whole church.
 Although most of the pre-1900 denominations are heading for extinction, there are smaller denominations, such as Pentecostal, and individual denominational congregations, for which this loop is stronger.
 These are the parts of the church that convert people.
 The alive part!

 Thus as long as the alive part of the church persists in conversion and discipleship it will currently take the place of the older denominations, and the church as a whole will start growing again.
-Thus the church will again be able to have a growing influence in the public space, when opportunity returns.
+Thus the church will again be able to have a growing influence in the public space when the opportunity returns.

-By contrast the time will come when the Diversity Ideology will have been hit by the same institutionalism and complacency that now affects most of the Christian church.
-This is same mechanism that led to the decline of communism, Paganism, and just about every other ideology of the past.
-A church that holds on, though small, will in the future be able displace Diversity, or whatever form Humanism takes then, from the public space.
+By contrast, the time will come when the Diversity Ideology will have been hit by the same institutionalism and complacency that now affects most of the Christian church.
+This is the same mechanism that led to the decline of communism, Paganism, and just about every other ideology of the past.
+A church that holds on, though small, will in the future be able to displace Diversity, or whatever form Humanism takes then, from the public space.

 Some final points to note:

 - The church may have to survive a generation or more as a vilified minority in a hostile society.
 This has been the case in the past and is currently the case in many places in the world.
 Periods like this often display Christianity at its best.

 - Church will get much smaller, and many denominations will go under, before growth returns.